zuto/application-acquisition-submissions-contract/README.md

 The basic details for the applicant is a required property.

-- Gender: Must be set to `MALE` or `FEMALE`
+- Gender {string}: Must be set to `MALE` or `FEMALE`
-- Title: Must be set to `Mr`, `Miss`, `Mrs` or `Ms`
+- Title {string}: Must be set to `Mr`, `Miss`, `Mrs` or `Ms`.
+If `Miss`, `Mrs` or `Ms` please ensure these are mapped to `FEMALE` on Gender, not `MALE`.
-- Forename: Must be between 0 and 50 characters
+- Forename {string}: Must be between 0 and 50 characters
-- MiddleNames: Must be empty, or between 1 and 100 characters
+- MiddleNames {string or null}: Must be null, or between 1 and 100 characters.
-- Surname: Must be between 0 and 50 characters
+- Surname {string}: Must be between 0 and 50 characters
-- DateOfBirth: Must be supplied in the format `yyyy-MM-ddThh:mm:ss+00:001` e.g. `2018-01-01T00:00:00+00:001`
+- DateOfBirth {string}: Must be supplied in the format `yyyy-MM-ddThh:mm:ss+00:001` e.g. `2018-01-01T00:00:00+00:001`
-- PhoneNumbers: Must have a minimum of 1, and maximum of 2, with type set to `Home`, `Mobile` or Both (see example below). `Home` numbers should be standard UK numbers and must start with 01 or 02. `Mobile` numbers must start with 07, and must be 11 digits.
+- PhoneNumbers-Type {string}: Must have a minimum of 1, and maximum of 2, with type set to `Home`, `Mobile` or Both (see example below).
+- PhoneNumbers-Value {string}: Must have a minimum of 1, and maximum of 2. `Home` numbers should be standard UK numbers and must start with 01 or 02. `Mobile` numbers must start with 07, and must be 11 digits.
-- Email: Must be between 1 and 100 characters
+- Email {string}: Must be between 1 and 100 characters.
+Please ensure there is ample validation, e.g. an @ symbol, and a check for a 'dot something' after the @ symbol.
-- ApplicantType: Must be set to `PRIMARY`or `JOINT`
+- ApplicantType {string}: Must be set to `PRIMARY`or `JOINT`

 e.g.

 ```
     "BasicDetails": {
-        "Gender": "MALE",
+        "Gender": "FEMALE",
-        "Title": "Mr",
+        "Title": "Mrs",
-        "Forename": "Joe",
+        "Forename": "Josephine",
         "MiddleNames": null,
         "Surname": "Bloggs",
         "DateOfBirth": "1985-07-16T00:00:00+00:001",